High Potential Individual (HPI) Visa

 Using the HPI Visa as a Path to Skilled Worker

-Many HPI visa holders treat it as a structured window to land a sponsored job in the UK.
-Because you can work freely for any employer, you have the full two years to job hunt, network, and secure a role with a licensed sponsor.
-Once you have a job offer from an A-rated sponsor, you can switch to a Skilled Worker visa from within the UK.
+The HPI gives you an open window to land a sponsored job in the UK.
+You can work freely for any employer, so you have the full two years (three for PhDs) to job hunt, build a network, and find a licensed sponsor willing to hire you.
+Once you have a job offer from an A-rated sponsor, you can switch to a Skilled Worker visa without leaving the country.

-The time spent on an HPI visa does not count towards the 5-year qualifying period for Indefinite Leave to Remain on the Skilled Worker route.
-Your ILR clock starts when you switch to a qualifying route.
+Be aware that HPI time does not count towards the 5-year qualifying period for Indefinite Leave to Remain.
+Your ILR clock starts only when you switch to a qualifying route.

 Common Mistakes to Avoid

-• Applying with a degree from a UK university.
-UK graduates must use the Graduate Route, not the HPI visa.
+The most common rejection reason is straightforward: applying with a UK degree.
+UK graduates must use the Graduate Route, not the HPI.
 The Global Universities List explicitly excludes UK institutions.

-• Applying after the 5-year window.
+Another frequent issue is timing.
 If your degree was awarded more than 5 years ago, you do not qualify.
-The count is from the award date, not the graduation ceremony.
+The count runs from the award date, not the graduation ceremony.
+And the Global Universities List is reviewed annually, so a university that qualified when you graduated may have dropped off by the time you apply.
+Always check the current list.

-• Thinking HPI time counts towards permanent residency.
+A subtler mistake is assuming HPI time builds towards permanent residency.
 It does not.
-The 5-year ILR clock only starts once you switch to a qualifying route like the Skilled Worker visa.
+The 5-year ILR clock only starts once you switch to a qualifying route.
 Two years on HPI followed by three years on Skilled Worker still leaves you two years short.

-• Leaving switching too late.
-The HPI visa cannot be extended.
-If your application to switch is rejected and your HPI visa has expired, you may have to leave the UK.
+Finally, do not leave switching too late.
+The HPI cannot be extended.
+If your switch application is refused after your HPI expires, you may have to leave the UK.

 Frequently Asked Questions